 Materials with Meaning

-Over time, the grass matures in colour from fine, pistachio green deepening into a warm wheat.
-It’s a raw material that speaks not only through colour, but through climate, timing, and touch.
-This rain-fed transformation, shaped by the sun and time, gives each reed its distinct character.
-We call it elephant grass, but it is more than raw material, it’s a harvest gathered patiently by hand, season after season.
+Over time, the grass gradually transforms in colour, shifting from a soft pistachio green to an earthy ginger.
+It’s a raw material that speaks not only through colour, but through climate.
+This rain-fed transformation, shaped by the sun and passage of time, gives each reed its distinct character.
+While we call it elephant grass, it is more than raw material; it’s a harvest gathered patiently by hand.

 From Field to Form